Cuupa/mailprocessor/README.md

     | "OTHER"       |     -     | "/path/to/review/"          | true      | Unknown topics to folder "review"          |
     |       -       |     -     | "/path/to/%sender%/"        | false     | The rest will be sorted by sender          |

-The String "%sender%" will be replaced with the acutal sender.
+The string "%sender%" will be replaced with the acutal sender.